Mother’s Day in the French Quarter and Nearby

 Taking a carriage ride

 If your mom is not up for walking, unveiling the city’s colorful past is as easy as taking a mule-drawn carriage ride through the streets of the French Quarter.
-Just grab a first-come-first-serve French Quarter Mule Tour offered by Royal Carriages on Decatur right outside the Jackson Square gate, from 8 a.m. through midnight daily.
+Just grab a first-come-first-serve French Quarter Mule Tour offered by Royal Carriages on Decatur Street right outside the Jackson Square gate, from 8 a.m. through midnight daily.
 Some tour packages stick to the Quarter only; others venture out to the Marigny or St. Louis Cemetery #1.

 Shopping

-Before you do that, and if you’re looking for locally made goods around Decatur and the French Market, try the Dutch Alley Artist’s Co-Op or Fleurty Girl.
 Besides what the French Market and the shops surrounding Jackson Square have to offer, you can head down to the chic boutiques lining Chartres Street, branching off the square and leading to Canal Street.

 One of the most popular destinations on the Chartres Street retail row is Hemline, which carries a well-curated shoe and women’s fashion collection from local and national brands.
 Also on Chartres, the well-hidden United Apparel Liquidators (UAL) is unsurpassed for hunting name brands with deep discounts (and even some haute couture).
-And, if you head to Canal Street, there’s a slew of upscale retailers at The Shops at Canal Place mall, from Saks Fifth Avenue to Tiffany & Co.
+And, if you head to Canal Street, there’s a slew of upscale retailers at The Shops at Canal Place, from Saks Fifth Avenue to Tiffany & Co.

 Dining